-To complement the academic program, the University Honors Program offers vibrant community features, from specific Honors First-Year Interest Groups (FIGs) to peer mentoring opportunities through SLU's Leaders for Involvement, Networking and Knowledge (LINK) program.
+To complement the academic program, the University Honors Program offers vibrant community features, from residential Learning Communities (LCs) to peer mentoring opportunities through SLU's Leaders for Involvement, Networking and Knowledge (LINK) program.

 Click on the boxes below to learn more about the programs and opportunities available to you as an Honors student.